3willows/leviathan/README.md

 - Use ```addLinks.sh``` to add wire up chapters to the table of contents.

-- Chapter 44 is not working.
+- Chapter 44 and 48 not working.
 Need to devise a test to see if a relevant "page.tsx" is longer (say) than 5 lines.